alvr-org/ALVR/wiki/Installation-guide.md

 ## Launcher (BETA)

-Launcher will allow you to manage old, current and new installations of ALVR streamer and allow to automatically install and upgrade to specific ALVR client version on headset
+Launcher will allow you to manage old, current and new installations of ALVR streamer and allow to automatically install and upgrade to specific ALVR app version on headset

 ### Installation